grempe/tss-rb/README.md

 The `hash_id` is an Integer code that represents which cryptographic One-Way Hash function has been embedded in the shares to allow verification that the re-constructed secret is a match for the original at creation time.
-There are currently three valid values which have been specified in constants for your convenience.
-SHA256 is the recommended Hash Digest to use.
+There are currently three valid values which have been specified as constants for your convenience.
+`SecretHash::SHA256` is the recommended Hash Digest to use.

 ```
 SecretHash::NONE                 // code 0